adamflott/flottbot/README.md

 Currently doesn't support any security for external commands but will run things found in `commands` that have a valid `index.yaml`.

+## Status

+Work in progress -- I wouldn't use it just yet...

 ## TODO (in order of importance)